Why Facebook Ads?

 This tool helps you discover the right set of audience who are likely to be interested in your offering.
-Audience Insights goes deeper than just narrowing down users basics such as location, gender and age.
-It also considers more detailed factors such as their interests, jobs, relationship status, past purchase behavior and more.
+Audience Insights goes deeper than just narrowing down users basics.
+Such as location, gender and age.
+It also considers more detailed factors like their interests, jobs, relationship status, purchase behaviour and more.

-By looking into multiple data points, this tool allows you to define a specific target audience for your ad which results in more engagement.
+By looking into multiple data points, this tool allows you to define a specific target audience for your ad.
+This results in more engagement.

 While on the Audience Insights tool, use the Custom Audience feature and upload the contact details of your existing customers for Facebook to target.
 You can access Audience Insights from the Facebook Ad Manager page.

 2. Build Lookalike Audience: